 - Children with learning difficulties will be recognised and provision made for their particular needs in consultation with the school SENDCO.
 Where necessary outside agencies will be involved

 - Parents will be kept informed and encouraged to assist in helping their children

 - Teaching Assistants will be used to give additional support to individuals or groups of children when this is deemed appropriate

 Marking and Feedback:

-Feedback and marking should be completed, where possible, within the lesson.
+Oral feedback is provided within the lesson and following marking of work.
 All marking and feedback is given in line with our marking and feedback policy.

 Regardless of background, ability or additional needs, by the time children leave Disley: